 In some cases, alternative valuations may be obtained from independent third parties, such as a Broker Price Opinion or AVM (Automated Valuation Method).
 Inspections are sometimes specialized, and more than one may be needed (for example a general inspection plus a pest inspection).
 The homeowner is typically responsible to pay for the first appraisal and the first inspections ordered by Unlock in connection with the origination and any termination of the Agreement or any calculation of the Unlock Share.

 If either you or Unlock believes that an appraisal is factually incorrect, we may request a prompt reconsideration of the appraisal, or an additional appraisal.
 The requesting party will bear the additional cost.
 The cost will be shared if both parties are requesting.
+Unlock does not ever apply a discount to the value determined by an appraiser.

 Nope.
 But you still must pay your mortgage, taxes, HOA dues, etc. just as if you had not gotten an Unlock Agreement.